darklang/docs/docs/walk-throughs/slack-asana.md

 ![slack-apps/tutorials/asana-tutorial/newprojecterror.png](/img/slack-apps/tutorials/asana-tutorial/newprojecterror.png)

-2. Navigate to your Dark canvas and check the 404s section in the sidebar - you should see an HTTP POST created called `/new-project` (or whatever you used when setting up your slash command).
+2. Navigate to your Darklang canvas and check the 404s section in the sidebar - you should see an HTTP POST created called `/new-project` (or whatever you used when setting up your slash command).
 Click the plus sign to add it to your canvas.